dimitri-nicolo/calico/master/getting-started/kubernetes/managed-public-cloud/eks.md

 Install {{ site.prodname }} in EKS managed Kubernetes service.

+### Before you begin

+Ensure that you have an EKS cluster without Calico installed and with [platform version](https://docs.aws.amazon.com/eks/latest/userguide/platform-versions.html) at least eks.2 (for aggregated API server support).

 ### How to

 1. Install the Tigera operators and custom resource definitions.